dlotterman/metal_code_snippets/virtual_appliance_host/no_code_with_guardrails/README.md

 ### Tools you will want

-- A well setup SSH toolchain including a public key associated with your user in Equinix Metal
+- A well setup SSH toolchain including a public SSH key associated with your user in [Equinix Metal](https://deploy.equinix.com/developers/docs/metal/identity-access-management/ssh-keys/)
   - This includes the use of SSH based Interconnection
     - [SOCKS](https://github.com/dlotterman/metal_code_snippets/blob/main/documentation_stage/operator_documentation/bastion_socks_tunnel_guide.md#configuring-ssh-with-socks)
-	- With a correctly configured SOCKs proxy, you can naviate *"inside"* or private resources like ESXi interfaces, storage interfaces, or Interconnection attached resources, easily from a single point.
+	- With a correctly configured SOCKs proxy, you can navigate *"inside"* or private resources like ESXi interfaces, storage interfaces, or Interconnection attached resources, easily from a single point.
 It is often easiest to "Dedicate a browser to the function", [Firefox Portable](https://support.mozilla.org/en-US/questions/1286588) makes this easy and supports tunneled DNS.
     - [Local / Remote Port Forwading](https://linuxize.com/post/how-to-setup-ssh-tunneling/)
-      - This makes things like RDP'ing to a hosted VM simple and fast.
+      - This makes things like RDP'ing to a hosted VM or a "prive network only" Metal instance simple and fast.
 No fiddling with VPN's, no dangerous exposed ports to the internet.
 Everything gets encrypted, everything stays private.
 - A VNC client
   - The author promotes [TigerVNC](https://github.com/TigerVNC/tigervnc)
     - [VNC over SSH](https://sscf.ucsd.edu/self-help-guides/tutorials/linux/vnc-with-ssh-tunnel)